shitfuckery/usb_stick/README-using_the_disk_image.md

-## Log in as setup with the password setup
+## Log in as setup with the Password setup

 Log in as the user setup with the password `setup`.